-A few years ago I decided that another expensive hobby would probably be a smart and mature way to spend my time and money, since high-end Korean keyboards with fancy mechanical switches and imported hand-sewn Japanese denim clearly weren’t enough.
-For whatever reason I got hooked on headphones, and now own an unhealthy number of them.
+A few years ago, I decided that another expensive hobby would probably be a smart and mature way to spend my time and money since high-end Korean keyboards with fancy mechanical switches and imported hand-sewn Japanese denim weren’t enough.
+For whatever reason, I got hooked on headphones and now own an unhealthy number of them.
 They bring me great joy.

-The trouble is that I had been driving my headphones with my crappy onboard sound card, and if you’re someone that considers themselves an audiophile, that’s simply unacceptable.
-But the truth is that you may find this entire review of the Jotunheim 2 AMP/DAC from Schiit Audio unacceptable, because it’s not going to be like the vast majority of reviews I’ve seen out there.
-It won’t be very technical, and I’m probably going to screw up some of the terminology.
+The trouble is that I had been driving my headphones with my crappy onboard sound card, and if you consider yourself an audiophile, that’s simply unacceptable.
+But the truth is that you may find this entire review of the Jotunheim 2 AMP/DAC from Schiit Audio unacceptable because it’s not going to be like the vast majority of reviews I’ve seen.
+It won’t be very technical, and I’ll probably screw up some of the terminologies.

 So with these major caveats in mind, I’m going to share my thoughts on the Jotunheim 2 AMP/DAC after having used the Schiit HEL for the past few years.

 A while back, I had an opportunity to test a pair of Focal Stellia headphones and enjoyed them so much that I got a pair of my own.
 They’re now my daily drivers, and all my experiences with the Jotunheim 2 were while wearing these headphones.